agentience/ts-pkg-distro/.roo/rules-boomerang-mode/jira-management.roo.md

 # Jira Ticket Management

 This document outlines the practices and procedures for managing Jira tickets throughout the development lifecycle.

+The Jira Project Key for this project is 'TPDM'.
+Jira issue numbers are always assigned by Jira once the issue is created.

 ## Jira Ticket Creation Workflow